ProFormA/taskxml/gradinghints/whitepaper-grades.md

   - **combine**

-    The [\<combine\>](#root-and-combine---elements-of-the-grades-node-type) element ist an inner node of the grading scheme hierarchy, that is either a immediate child of the root node or any descendant node.
+    The [\<combine\>](#root-and-combine---elements-of-the-grades-node-type) element ist an inner node of the grading scheme hierarchy, that is either an immediate child of the root node or any descendant node.
 A \<combine\> node specifies how to condense several sub results.
 Sub results can be test results or again "combined" results.

   - **##other**